Validator scoring and rewards

 To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.

-Use governance.fairground.wtf to try out associating testnet tokens and nominating validators.
+Use governance.vega.xyz to associate tokens and nominate validators.
 Staking rewards are paid into your Vega wallet after each epoch ends.

 VEGA received as staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.

 In each epoch, rewards are distributed among validators in proportion to the number of tokens they represent (i.e., their total stake).
 The total stake includes a validator's own stake and the tokens nominated to that validator.
 Of this reward, a fixed amount is distributed among the tokenholders the validator represents.
 The proportion of staking rewards distributed to nominators is 👀0.8.